Best Dropshot Weights

 Tungsten works great as a dropshot weight.
 It allows you to get a smaller profile while also providing a better sound as it ticks around rocks.
 With that said I believe that tungsten is overkill for most anglers.
 I don’t believe tungsten provides enough of a benefit to justify the much more expensive price tag.

 There are two situations where I would suggest you use tungsten.
 The first is if you are fishing in a tournament where you need every advantage you can get.
 The second is if your financial situation allows you not to worry about the price tag and you want the best.
 If you are in either of those two situations then tungsten is the way to go.
 Tungsten weights will definitely put you in a better position to catch more fish.
+For a more in-depth explanation, check out our tungsten and lead weight comparison.

 How Heavy Should a Dropshot Weight Be